 Did you find all of your information?
 Not sure?
 If not, here are four ways you can locate your federal and private student loans.

-- Any student loan you borrowed or cosigned (both federal and private) will show up on your credit report, along with the name of the lender.
+- Any student loan you’ve borrowed or cosigned—whether federal or private—will appear on your credit report along with the lender’s name.

 Four Ways to Locate Student Loans